decent-im/prosody-modules/mod_auth_ccert/README.markdown

         cafile = "/path/to/your/ca.pem";
-        capath = false; -- Disable capath inherited from built-in default verify = {"peer"; "client_once"}; -- Ask for client certificate }
+        capath = false; -- Disable capath inherited from built-in default verify = {"peer"; "client_once"}; -- Ask for client certificate verifyext = {
+            -- Don't validate client certs as if they were server certs lsec_ignore_purpose = false
+        }
+    }